Conal84/Portfolio/README.md

 On larger tablet and desktop display information will be arranged in additional columns using Bootstraps responsive grid design.

 Information will be grouped in 4 key areas;
-* Hero - provides an eye catching background image with a introductory information about me
+* Hero - provides an eye catching background image with introductory information about me
 * Skills - provides key skills information via progress bars
 * Projects - provides initial, concise project information with links to more detailed views
 * Contact - provides an easy method to send me a direct email